 Labor alliance calls on FTC to oppose Amazon’s purchase of MGM.
 A labor coalition on November 22 called on the FTC to oppose Amazon’s planned acquisition of Metro-Goldwyn Mayer Studios, citing research indicating the takeover “may substantially lessen competition in the streaming video market “and other markets.
 The research “shows that Amazon already controls substantial video content distinct to its Prime platform at numbers that far exceed competitors, and is a leading in-house producer of content,” wrote the Strategic Organizing Center, a labor coalition.

 “Amazon’s broad-ranging tactics across its business, which the company has utilized to grow its market power in the [streaming video on demand] and other markets, in conjunction with Amazon’s immense content library, indicate that Amazon is striving to become not only the world’s largest retailer but also the world’s largest streaming video company,” the coalition wrote.
 “The MGM merger would bolster Amazon’s position in streaming content, which would augment Amazon’s power to exert even greater leverage over rivals and filmmakers in myriad ways,” including by excluding and discriminating against rivals.
-Amazon didn’t respond to a TCF query for comment.
+Amazon didn’t respond to a The Capitol Forum query for comment.

 GOP FTC members seek White House evidence of industry gas price machinations.
 FTC Republican Commissioners Noah Phillips and Christine Wilson urged the White House to back up allegations of industry wrongdoing cited by President Joe Biden in calling for the agency to investigate rising gasoline prices.
 Biden’s November 17 letter “suggests that illegal behavior is behind high prices at the pump,” said Phillips in a November 23 tweet thread.
 “He’s not the first President to suggest this, but similar claims in the past haven’t borne out.”